Cyren4/genai_sda/README.md

 **Context:**

-We are a new team specialising in LLMs and RAG.
+We are a team specializing in LLMs and RAG, passionate about webtoons!

 **Objective:**

-Find a specific topic in which RAG can make an LLM more efficient.
+To create a specialized chatbot that can answer questions, provide recommendations, and discuss all things webtoon-related, using the power of RAG.

 ## **Access our Deployed Application !**